thegatesdev/AmmoControl/MODRINTH.md

     allow_projectile: arrow # fireworks won't be able to be charged
     pickup_last_projectile: false # last shot arrow in 'clip' cannot be picked up again
     arrow:
+      speed: 0 # speed is the same as vanilla, set to a higher (or lower) value to modify speed (default is 0)
       knockback: 2 # arrows deal extra knockback
       damage: 5.0 # arrows deal 5.0 points of damage
       pierce: 2 # arrows pierce 2 entities